basho/basho_docs/source/languages/en/riak/ops/advanced/deletion.md

 ## Tombstones

-Riak addresses the problem of deletion in distributed systems by marking deleted objects with a so-called **tombstone**, i.e. an `X-Riak-Deleted` metadata key is added to the object and given the value `true` while the object itself is set to an empty Erlang object, `<<>>`.
+Riak addresses the problem of deletion in distributed systems by marking deleted objects with a so-called **tombstone**.
+This means that an `X-Riak-Deleted` metadata key is added to the object and given the value `true`, while the object itself is set to an empty Erlang object, i.e. `<<>>`.

-The causal process behind deletion goes something like this:
+When a delete request is sent to Riak, the following process is set in
+motion:

 1. A tombstone object (`<<>>`) is written to N nodes (with N defined by `[[n_val|Replication Properties#n-value-and-replication]]`)
 2. If all N nodes store the tombstone, the object is removed
-3. If fallback nodes are in use, the object will not be removed
+3. If fallback nodes are in use, the object will not be immediately removed

-Step 3 in this process is where

-Most useful when deleting and then re-creating keys rapidly Default is `keep`

 ## Configuring Object Deletion

-The `delete_mode` setting provides control over how that process functions; it dictates what happens in the time window between (a) the GET FSM deciding that an object can be removed and (b) that removal taking place.

-Settings:
+If step 3 in the process above is reached, the `delete_mode` setting in your [[configuration files]] will determine what happens next.
+This setting determines how long Riak will wait after identifying an object for deletion and actually removing the object from the storage backend.

+There are three possible settings:

 * `keep` --- Disables tombstone removal; protects against an edge case in which an object is deleted and recreated on the owning nodes while a fallback is either down or awaiting handoff
 * `immediate` --- The tombstone is removed as soon as the request is received.
-* interval --- How long to wait until the tombstone is removed
+* Custom time interval --- How long to wait until the tombstone is removed

+The default is to wait 3 seconds

+If you plan to delete and recreate objects under the same key frequently, we recommend setting `delete_mode` to `keep`.

 MDC => the problem is that deleted objects can be resurrected when synchronizing between multiple DCs, especially when connectivity is an